ShubhamSinghCMR/Code-Diverse/README.md

-# Some-Basic-Codes
+# Code-Diverse
-This repository contains some basic codes which can be used as per need in any program
+This repository contains some codes belonging to different programming languages which can be used as required in any program